The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Corollaries and Theorem

-In 1990s, Motohashi~\cite[Theorem 4.2]{Motohashi1997-2} conjured a mysterious identity relating the fourth moment of the Riemann zeta function $\zeta(s)$ with the cubic moment of the central values of automorphic $L$-functions on $\GL_{2}$.
-Starting with his ground-breaking works\footnote{Motohashi's strategy to grapple with this problem is all in the spirit of number theory and representation theory.}, this kind of identity has been a recurring theme in number theory.
-For a Schwartz class function $w$, his formula states the spectral decomposition up to some main term and additional polar terms that we elide here:
+In the 1990's, Motohashi~\cite{Motohashi1997-2} found an identity relating the smoothed fourth moment of the Riemann zeta function $\zeta(1/2+it)$ to the spectral cubic moment of automorphic $L$-functions attached to the modular group $\SL_{2}(\Z)$.
+Starting with his ground-breaking work, this kind of identity has been a recurring theme in number theory.
+For a sufficiently well-behaved test function $w$, his work demonstrates the spectral decomposition

-where the sum runs over Hecke--Maa{\ss} cusp forms $\varphi_{j}$ of Laplacian eigenvalue $1/4+t_{j}^{2}$, and $\check{w}$ is an elaborate integral transform of $w$ involving the Gaussian hypergeometric function $_{2}F_{1}$.
-Here we use the asterisk to denote the residue.
-The formula~\eqref{Motohashi-formula} is a quite remarkable breakthrough from an aesthetic point of view, relating two completely different families of $L$-functions in an exact equality.
+where the sum runs over Hecke--Maa{\ss} cusp forms $\varphi_{j}$ of Laplacian eigenvalue $1/4+t_{j}^{2}$ and $\check{w}$ is an elaborate integral transform of $w$ involving the Gau{\ss} hypergeometric function $_{2}F_{1}$.
+The formula~\eqref{Motohashi-formula} relates two completely different families of $L$-functions in an exact equality.

-It is fascinating to extend the Motohashi formula~\eqref{Motohashi-formula} and look over the ambient scenery.
-Michel and Venkatesh~\cite{MichelVenkatesh2010} put forth ideas to generalise the spectral reciprocity due to Motohashi.
-Following their strategy and using regularised diagonal periods of products of Eisenstein series, Nelson~\cite{Nelson2019} established spectral identities with applications to the subconvexity problem (with taking $\sigma = |\cdot|_{\A}^{it}$): \begin{theorem}[{Nelson~\cite[Theorem 1]{Nelson2019}}] Let $F$ be a number field with adele ring $\A$, let $\chi$ be a quadratic character of $\A^{\times}/F^{\times}$.
-We have the Weyl-type subconvex bound
+We now look over the ambient scenery.
+Michel--Venkatesh (\cite[\S 4.3.3]{MichelVenkatesh2006},~\cite[\S 4.5.3]{MichelVenkatesh2010}) offered a geometric and spectral manoeuvre to reprove the identity~\eqref{Motohashi-formula}.
+Following their perspective, Nelson~\cite{Nelson2020} studied the cubic moment of automorphic $L$-functions on $\GL_{2}$ via the utilisation of regularised diagonal periods of Eisenstein series.
+We refer the reader to the work of Wu~\cite{Wu2022} and Balkanova--Frolenkov--Wu~\cite{BalkanovaFrolenkovWu2022}.
+We record the result of Nelson~\cite{Nelson2020} as follows. \begin{theorem}[{Nelson~\cite[Theorem 1]{Nelson2020}}] Let $F$ be a number field with ad\`{e}le ring $\A$, and let $\chi$ be a quadratic character of $\A^{\times}/F^{\times}$.
+Then we have the Weyl-strength subconvex bound

-\end{theorem} \begin{proof}[Proof of Theorem~\ref{main-2}] As pointed out in the introduction, the proof is somewhat rudimentary and based upon the smooth explicit formula for $\Psi_{\Gamma}(X)$ and the Bykovski\u{\i}-type theorem for the Picard manifold.
-In practice we proceed as follows: Let $k(u)$ be the same function as above.
-We then derive